CareBoo/unity-algorand-sdk/Documentation~/walletconnect.md

 ## Initiating a WalletConnect session

-The process for creating a WalletConnect session is:
+The general process for creating a WalletConnect session is:

 1. The Dapp shows the user a QR Code to initiate the handshake between Dapp and Wallet.
+OR on mobile, the Dapp provides the user a list of wallets to open via [Mobile Linking](#mobile-linking).
-2. The user reads the QR Code with their Wallet, and chooses an account to connect with Dapp.
+2. The user reads the QR Code with their Wallet OR selects a wallet from a list, and chooses an address to connect with Dapp.
 3. The Dapp receives the confirmation and can begin requesting the Wallet to sign transactions.

 In code, this process is: